A note from Hubble

 For more information on how Hubble can help—as well as how to get free, expert tailored advice on your future workplace solution—click the link below:

 Setting up a new business or choosing to go freelance are big decisions that come with a shed load of difficult considerations.
-You will be faced with the challenges of how to find new clients, how to stay busy and how to ensure you make enough money to afford to eat.
+You’ll face an abundance of challenges; from how to find new clients, how to stay busy and or ensuring you enough money to afford to eat.
 A “Setting Up a Small Business and Surviving For Dummies” book would come in handy right about now.

-One of the first choices you will have to make is where to set up your office as this is where you will spend most of your time for the unforeseeable future.
-You’re on a super tight budget but you don’t want to work in a crumbling tower block on the outskirts of London, and you’re not interested in renting in Croydon either.
+One of the first choices you’ll have to make is where to set up shop.
+This is an important one, as this is where you’ll spend most of your time in the foreseeable future.
+But we get it, you’re on a super tight budget but you don’t want to just settle for anything.

-Renting a private office through a traditional agent is hardly ever the best idea for startups.
-As a budding business the last thing you need is to be signing yourself in to long contracts or committing to long term financial expenditure.
-You never know when you might need some extra cash.
+Although private offices are perfect for businesses wanting exclusivity, they’re best suited to established businesses with medium to long-term strategies.
+As a budding business, the last thing you need is to be signing yourself to long contracts or committing to long term financial expenditure.
+You never know when you might need some extra cash!

 Many private offices also offer services such as administrative assistance and lots of them come fully furnished so you don’t have to worry about investing in new swivel chairs.
 Many private office spaces that avoid the traditional agent lease include costs such as electricity, water and internet in the monthly rental charge.
 That’s one less headache for your startup to deal with.

 Intrigued?
 Let’s check out some options for renting a small office in London.

 Located in the heart of one of the coolest parts of London, Proper Office on Bath Place is has a range of private offices to suit your business.
 From 3 person to 20 person offices, there’s a space to fit your startup.
 You have 24-hour access, a shared kitchen and bike storage.
 Plus you’re a hop, step and jump from some of the best bars in London for those Friday night drinks.